Enumeration of singular varieties with tangency conditions: Notations for singularity and tangency conditions

-The condition $D\cap X$ has a given ICIS at some point $p\in D$ is equivalent to say the restriction of $s$ on $D$ defines the ICIS at $p$.
+The scheme-theoretic intersection $D\cap X$ has a given ICIS at some point $p\in D$ if and only if the restriction of $s$ on $D$ defines the ICIS at $p$.
 Since $D$ is smooth everywhere, the expected codimension of this condition is the Tjurina number $\tau$ of this ICIS.
 If the point $p$ is given, then the expected codimension becomes $\tau+n-1$.
-As a result, the expected codimension of tangency type $(\alpha, \beta)$ is
+As a result, the expected codimension of tangency conditions $(\alpha, \beta)$ at given $\Omega$ is